abhilashjp/lookupapp/docs/tax-identification-number/norway.md

 A DUF number serves as a registration identifier within the UDI's application system.
 Individuals applying for residence or protection are assigned a unique DUF number during the application process.

+## MVA-nummer

+mva-nummer is the VAT number in Norway.
+MVA stand for Merverdiavgift.
+VAT number is the same as your organization number.
+When you have become VAT registered, your VAT number is the organization number followed by the letters MVA.
+Example: 999999999MVA

 ----
 **How [Lookuptax](https://lookuptax.com/) can help you in VAT validation?**